Josephine Abercrombie: Early life and education

-Abercrombie was the daughter of Lillie Frank of Lake Charles, Louisiana and Houston oilman James Smither Abercrombie (1891-1975).
+Abercrombie was the daughter of Lillie Frank of Lake Charles, Louisiana and Houston oilman James Smither Abercrombie.
 She rode Quarter Horses on her father's ranch in west Texas then began taking lessons to ride a saddle horse before she was ten.
 That led to her competing in horse shows, including the Madison Square Garden where she won twelve blue ribbons at the 1953 National Horse Show.
 She traveled back and forth to board school between shows in a private jet.
 She graduated from Pine Manor Junior College then Rice University in 1946.

 Pin Oak Stud

 Abercrombie first came to the Keeneland Yearling Sale with her father in 1949, and in 1952 they built Pin Oak Farm in Woodford County, Kentucky.
 Their early success included graded stakes winners such as Make A Play, Roman Patrol and Elocutionist.
 By 1987, Ms. Abercrombie had purchased a new Pin Oak Farm not far from the original one, and she established a thoroughbred breeding operation with sires such as Sky Classic, Peaks and Valleys, Maria's Mon and Broken Vow.

 In 1995, the Thoroughbred Owners and Breeders Association recognized Pin Oak Stud as the state and national Thoroughbred Breeder of the Year.
 In that same year Canada's Sovereign Award went to Peaks and Valleys for Canadian Horse of the Year and Canadian Champion 3-year-old colt.
 The Pin Oak Stable currently houses nearly 40 broodmares and the stallions Bob and John, Cowboy Cal, Broken Vow and Sky Classic.

+Upon Josephine Abercrombie's death the stud was sold and bought by James Bernhard in November 2022.